mitogen-hq/mitogen/docs/howitworks.rst

 ~~~~~~~~~~~

 :py:meth:`mitogen.core.Latch.close` acquires `lock`, sets `closed` to
-:py:data:`True`, then writes a byte to every socket in `sleeping`.
-Per above,
+:py:data:`True`, then writes a byte to every `sleeping[waking]` socket, while
+incrementing `waking`, until no more unwoken sockets exist.
+Per above, on
-on waking from sleep, after removing itself from `sleeping`, each sleeping
+waking from sleep, after removing itself from `sleeping`, each sleeping thread
-thread tests if `closed` is :py:data:`True`, and if so throws
+tests if `closed` is :py:data:`True`, and if so throws
 :py:class:`mitogen.core.LatchError`.

+It is necessary to ensure at most one byte is delivered on each socket, even if
+the latch is being torn down, as the sockets outlive the scope of a single
+latch, and must never have extraneous data buffered on them, as this will cause
+unexpected wakeups if future latches sleep on the same thread.

 Latch.get()